 Winter Construction Hazards

-The obvious risks to manage in winter are extreme cold temperatures and slippery conditions.
-There are also the dangers of collapsing structures, electrocution and carbon monoxide poisoning to consider.
+The obvious risks to manage in winter weather are extreme cold temperatures and slippery conditions.
+The tips below will help you keep workers safe, warm, and dry.

 During the winter months, it pays to monitor the weather forecast closely and schedule work accordingly.
 Cold temperatures can affect both equipment and construction materials, like concrete.